ZupIT/beagle-docs/content/en/android/customization/custom-beagle-activity.md

 ## What is customizable?

-When it comes to Beagle Activity, there are some custom components:
+When it comes to a Beagle Activity, there are some custom components:

 1. Layout xml
 2. Toolbar